blossomgame/blossom-3d-game/README.md

 </p>

 <p>
-If you look at platforms like little game, you’ll notice how simple and accessible browser games are.
+If you look at platforms like <a href="https://littlegames.io"> little game</a>, you’ll notice how simple and accessible browser games are.
 Users can instantly play games without downloading anything, which makes them highly engaging and easy to distribute.
 This is one of the main reasons why browser games are still popular among developers and website owners.
 </p>

 <p>